huongdevvn/react-icons-material-design/README.md

 ## Styling

-SVGs can be styled using CSS.
+SVGs can be styled using CSS:
-- Icons already set `width="1em" height="1em"` allows changing size via `font-size`.
+- Icons are already set with `width="1em" height="1em"`, allowing you to change the size via `font-size`.
-- Icons icons already set `fill=currentColor` allows changing color via `color`.
+- Icons are already set with `fill=currentColor` allowing you to change the color via `color`.

 ## License

-This project is MIT licensed.
+This project is licensed under the MIT License.